jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 took a drink of its blood.
 Meal worms
 scurried before it looking for any crumbs
 they could find.
 All it could do was watch
-like a stone, unable to lift its own weight, unable to become airborne and strike,
+like a stone, unable to lift its own weight,
+unable to become airborne and strike,
 though its hunger wanted to transform it
 into something otherworldly.
 What great effort
 it expended as it shivered, rocked from side to side
 unable to go where its eyes would lead it.
 What pain and confusion it must have felt unable to act.
-The body continued to lay unmoving on the floor,
+The body continued to lay motionless on the floor,
-a gleam of light still coming from its eyes--
+a gleam of light still oozing from its eyes--
-those dreams that fade shortly after the sun rises.
+like those dreams that fade shortly after the sun rises.

 ***
 ***